GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 ## How to use RAWGraphs

 Watch this video, using RAWGraphs sample data, to learn how to create a Violin Plot.
+Then practice creating visualistions by doing Activities 1 and 2 below.

 Topics covered:
 - Upload a dataset to RAWGraphs.io (00:03)